oryon-dominik/skeleton-django-sqlite-minimal/README.md

 fix the settings in settings.py, don't use the `.env`

-## for docker, postgreSQL, redis & celery see the more advanced skeleton
+## for docker, postgreSQL, redis & celery see the more advanced skeleton (still tba)